InvoanceInvoance

 Key isolation

 Each tenant has a unique Ed25519 signing keypair.
-Keys are generated at tenant creation and stored in an encrypted HSM-backed cache.
+Keys are generated at tenant creation and stored encrypted.
 Cross-tenant key access is structurally impossible — not just prohibited.

 Immutability enforcement